in ,

 • Legumes

-But as a prediabetic, you must be cautious of your beans and lentil intake because although rich in fiber and protein, these foods are carbohydrates and can result in an increase in glucose levels.
+But as a prediabetic, you must be cautious of your bean and lentil intake because although rich in fiber and protein, these foods are carbohydrates and can result in an increase in glucose levels.

 Healthy fats

-Eating healthy fats is beneficial for optimal health because the body needs fats, especially essential fats for proper functioning.
+Eating healthy fats is beneficial for optimal health because the body needs fats, especially essential fats, for proper functioning.

 Some good fat sources on a vegetarian diet include the following

-Skip High GI foods
+Skip high-GI foods

 Two ways that can ultimately put vegetarians at an even higher risk of prediabetes include: